intel/systemc-compiler/components/common/README.md

    If you use another C++ version, set it in $SCT_HOME/components/common/test/sctassert/CMakeLists.txt

-3. Apply sct_assert.patch to /scr/sysc/kernel/sc_process.h -- skip that for patched SystemC from this repository:

-   $ patch $SYSTEMC_HOME/src/sysc/kernel/sc_process.h $SCT_HOME/components/common/sct_assert.patch

-4. Compile and run assertion test:
+3. Compile and run assertion test:

    $ cd $SCT_HOME/components/common/test/sctassert